 All of this is controlled simply through a wall-mounted thermostat or the Daikin app.
 The Daikin app allows remote control from your phone, tablet, car & more.

 The outdoor counterpart to your stylish interior device works with your evaporators to keep each room at the ideal temperature.
 The large fans in these machines quietly ventilate excess heat and cold from the intricate system of liquid and gass filled coils within, maximising efficiency.
 The power capability, features and more need to be matched with your interior units, so most customers leave selecting the condenser up to our qualified engineers.

 Our experts select the condenser unit that suits your kitchen air conditioning needs, so you get to pick how many units you want and where plus the style.
 You can find out more about different condenser units by using the button below or contact us today and our experts will do the hard work for you.

 In cooling mode, an air conditioning unit dehumidifies the air, creating a lighter atmosphere.
-This feature is particularly important to people who suffer from chest infections or pneumonia as this means that there is a greatly reduced level of water vapour in the air.
+This feature is particularly important to people who suffer from chest infections or pneumonia because this means that there is a greatly reduced level of water vapour in the air.
 Furthermore, a correct level of humidity limits the growth of parasites like dust mites, and moulds, which gin has a positive effect on people with allergies.
-Around 40% to 60% humidity is said to be a comfortable level in which to live.
-Importantly, having a reasonable level of humidity increases the lifespan of your household appliances.
+Around 40% to 60% humidity is ideal, because it is said to be a comfortable level in which to live.
+An added benefit to having a reasonable level of humidity, is also that it increases the lifespan of your household appliances.